agraef/purr-data-intro/Purr-Data-Intro.md

 - Windows: `%ProgramFiles%\Common Files\Pd-l2ork` for system-wide, `%UserProfile%\Application Data\Pd-l2ork` for personal installation

 For singleton externals it will usually be enough if you just copy them into one of these folders and then relaunch Purr Data.
 External libraries containing a collection of different externals, on the other hand, will typically require that you also load the library at startup, using the available startup configuration options in the preferences (see "GUI and Startup Options" above).

+### "Sticky" preferences

+One pitfall with Purr Data's preferences system (which it shares with its predecessors) is that some options in the startup flags may override other changes done manually in the preferences dialog, and will then appear to "stick" when you relaunch Purr Data.
+E.g., if a library gets loaded via the `-lib` option in the startup flags, it will *also* show up in the list of libraries next time you run Purr Data.
+But if you just remove it there, and not also in the startup flags, then the library will *still* be loaded next time you run Purr Data.
+The same caveat applies if you have some options setting up aspects of the audio and MIDI configuration in the startup flags and then reconfigure your devices in the Audio and MIDI tabs of the dialog.
+Thus, if Purr Data appears to stick to a certain audio or MIDI setup even though you're certain that you set (and saved) a new configuration, check the startup flags, they're almost certainly to blame.
+(Another possible culprit are the Linux desktop files, see below.)

+This somewhat confusing behavior is due to how Pd handles the startup flags, especially flags which may override some behavior in other configuration options.
+The easiest way to get rid of all these mishaps is to remove the relevant options in the startup flags (when in doubt, just delete them all so that the startup flags field is completely empty) and save your options by clicking `Ok` in the preferences dialog.

+Sometimes options may seem to stick even if the startup flags field is in fact empty, so that the preferences dialog appears to be partially dysfunctional.
+This is almost certainly due to some stray startup options in the application's desktop files, most likely on Linux (Pd-l2ork's original desktop files, which Purr Data inherited in the Linux version, seem to be the main culprit here).
+Remove the offending options in the desktop icons that you use to launch Purr Data, then this will go away.
+(Again, when in doubt, just remove *all* of the extra options in the desktop file, so that just the program name remains; none of these options are essential for Purr Data's proper operation.)

 ### Resetting the preferences